 While there are treatment programs to help the alcoholic or the problem drinker give up drinking and stay sober, a cure for alcoholism remains elusive.

-Drugs that might reduce the pleasure of drinking, Naltrexone and others, have been suggested for reducing cravings.
+Drugs that might reduce the pleasure of drinking, Naltrexone, and others, have been suggested for reducing cravings.
 One characteristic of addiction, to all substances, is an increase in tolerance after using your drug of choice.
 Over time the alcoholic needs to drink more to get the same result.
-Drugs that reduce cravings seem to accelerate the process of drinking more to offset the reduce pleasure from fewer drinks.
+Drugs that reduce cravings seem to accelerate the process of drinking more to offset the reduced pleasure from fewer drinks.

 Keeping the alcoholic from drinking.

-One drug, Disulfiram which is marketed under the trade names Antabuse or Antabus produces so severe a reaction for people who take the drug and then drink it has been widely tested as a preventative.
+One drug, Disulfiram which is marketed under the trade names Antabuse or Antabuse produces so severe a reaction for people who take the drug and then drink it has been widely tested as a preventative.
 There are other drugs that produce this same effect.

 Disulfiram has uses other than keeping an alcoholic from drinking.
 Originally tested to treat parasite infections, those who took the drug and then drank became violently ill.

-Alcohol when consumed is broken down through several steps until it is transformed into water and can be eliminated from the body.
+Alcohol, when consumed, is broken down through several steps until it is transformed into water and can be eliminated from the body.
 One of these breakdown products is acetaldehyde, which is even more toxic than the original alcohol.
 Having acetaldehyde in your system is a major reason for the severity of hangovers.

-Disulfriam prevents the elimination of Acetaldehyde and results in prolonging and intensifying many of the symptoms of a hangover.
+Disulfiram prevents the elimination of Acetaldehyde and results in prolonging and intensifying many of the symptoms of a hangover.